wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 backend pipeline stalls and external stalls, we should always call `advansePos()` to synchronously update the state of the window by one cycle (`longAdvance()` updates window state by a potentially large number of cycles, but this function seems unused, as I did a `grep -r longAdvance` and found no usage of it).
 This invariant must be solidly observed even when the instruction window itself stalls the pipeline due to a resource hazard.
-As we drive forward `curCycle`, event objects scheduled in the future are processed, which updates the window state (mainly the size) to simulate uop departure.

 At a high level, the instruction window maps future cycles to event objects implemented as `struct WinCycle`.
 These event objects track which ports are in-use at the event cycle.
 Port can become in-use for a given cycle